Study sets, textbooks, questions

 PHONOLOGY This is where a sound is introduced at word boundaries, especially after words ending in a vowel, as in law and order=lohrandorder

 PHONOLOGY This is the pausing (or lack of pausing) at the boundary between two sounds, which accounts for the difference between ice cream and I scream.

 PSYCHOLOGY A model of learning which belongs to what are called usage-based accounts of language acquisition.
-It does not presuppose any innate language-learning faculty, nor any rule-learning and rule-using.
 It assumes we are mentally predisposed to look for associations between elements and create links between them in response to frequently encountered patterns of usage.

 PSYCHOLOGY The way that learners become aware, or are made aware, of features of the language they are learning.
-The term belongs to cognitive learning theory, which claims a central role for conscious mental operations in learning.
-Things teachers do with this potential: enhancing the input in some way so as to make certain items more salient; asking learners to infer rules from examples (inductive learning); asking them to compare their own output with that of more proficient users of the target language (noticing the gap); problematizing the input; pushed output (noticing the holes in the present state of their language.
+Things teachers do with this potential: enhancing the input in some way so as to make certain items more salient; asking learners to infer rules from examples -inductive learning; asking them to compare their own output with that of more proficient users of the target language -noticing the gap; problematizing the input

 content and language integrated learning